- Rate Movie[Total: 16 Average: 3.1]

 Box Office Info:

 Mercury Rising began to actively move forward in late 1996, after Ryne Douglas Pearson sold the rights to his novel Simple Simon to Universal.
 This was considered a very hot project and landed interest from Nicolas Cage, Bruce Willis and George Clooney for the lead.
 Bruce Willis inked the deal for the role in January 1997 and landed a $20 million payday.
-Universal financed Mercury Rising for $60 million.
+The budget for Mercury Rising was $60 million and it was fully financed by Universal.
 This once red hot project has otherwise only been remembered as that other movie Bruce Willis did with a kid just before The Sixth Sense.

 The picture went into production under the title Simple Simon and Universal went through five variations, including Mercury Falling before settling on Mercury Rising — a title so generic, that it could be slapped on literally any movie regardless of genre.
 The studio had high hopes for this picture and was bullish on the marketing.
 Universal also dished out $1.3 million for a 30 second Super Bowl commercial, only to be dwarfed by a 60 second ad for the Bruce Willis starrer Armageddon, which aired right before the Mercury Rising ad.